Larry Gene Bell

-Larry Gene Bell (October 30, 1949 – October 4, 1996) was an American murderer and suspected serial killer in Lexington County, South Carolina, who was electrocuted for the murders of Sharon Faye "Shari" Smith and Debra May Helmick.
-Bell forced Smith to write a "Last Will and Testament" before he murdered her and taunted her family by telephone.
+Larry Gene Bell (October 30, 1949 – October 4, 1996) was an American serial killer who abducted, raped, and murdered at least three women and girls in the Carolinas from 1984 to 1985.
+In addition to this, Bell remains the prime suspect in at least one disappearance.
+Convicted for the two murders in South Carolina, he was sentenced to death and executed in 1996.

 Background

-Larry Gene Bell was born in Ralph, Alabama and had three sisters and one brother.
+Bell was born in Ralph, Alabama, and had three sisters and one brother.
 The family reportedly moved frequently.
 Bell attended Eau Claire High School in Columbia, South Carolina from 1965 to 1967.
-The Bells moved to Mississippi, where Larry Gene Bell graduated high school and trained as an electrician.
-He returned to Columbia, married, and had one son.
+The Bell family moved to Mississippi, where he graduated high school and trained as an electrician.
+He then returned to Columbia, married, and had one son.

 Bell joined the United States Marine Corps in 1970 but was discharged the same year due to a knee injury suffered when he accidentally shot himself when cleaning a gun.
 The following year, he worked as a correctional officer at the Department of Corrections in Columbia for one month.
 Bell and his family moved to Rock Hill, South Carolina in 1972, and the couple divorced in 1976.